 Depending on the weather, you might catch paragliders as they’re lifted from the headland and ride the thermals like an albatross.

-These days, you ain’t hip unless you have a craft beer to your name, and ever since Hemingway’s opened the doors to their Hamptons-esque microbrewery, bar and restaurant at Port Douglas Marina in August, the locals have been saying a silent ‘thank you’ prayer to the beer gods.
+These days, you ain’t hip unless you have a craft beer to your name, and ever since Hemingway’s opened the doors to their Hamptons-esque microbrewery, bar and restaurant at the Crystalbrook Superyacht Marina, the locals have been saying a silent ‘thank you’ prayer to the beer gods.

-The best way to sample them all is with a tasting paddle – which includes five Hemingway’s brews and one feature beer from a guest brewery.
-When we visited we sampled an Ostra Vez from Sierra Nevada, brewed with prickly pear cactus.
+The best way to sample them all is with a tasting paddle which includes all ten Hemingway’s brews!

 Order some share plates (we can vouch for the onion rings and duck wings!), or something from the grill to share.
 The spent grain from the brewery finishes off the grass-fed beef from Julatten, just up the road.